This author enjoys ancient folklore and mythology, apocalyptic themes, and "unexplainable" events that linger in humanity's past.

 7. The Church Grim

-Not exactly the most eerie of creatures, but their duties were very mysterious and dark.
+They aren't exactly the eeriest of creatures, but their duties were very mysterious and dark.
 The Valkyries played a large role in Norse culture, and were the female helping spirits of Norse God, Odin.
 Their name translates into “Choosers of the Fallen,” which accurately describes their job on the battlefield.
 They rode out on horses after any major battle ceases and chose exactly half of the fallen and took them back to their home city, Valhalla.
 The remaining half who were not chosen immediately travel to Hel, the Underworld.

 According to Scandinavian folklore, fairies would steal young, unbaptized children from homes, and instead leave a non-human child known as a Changeling.
 Fairies would leave their ugly, weak, frail children and take healthy, mortal children for their own.
 Changelings were typically deformed and ill, but knew how to talk and were extremely wise.
 Mothers would often figure out that the new being was not their child, and the fairy would be forced to return the actual child.

 Fortunately for the sailors, there were tactics used to distract the trolual, and would allow the ship to get away safely.
 In some tales, troluals would be dazed by the sound of trumpets.
-The trolual would be startled by the sudden noise, and get confused on where its target is at.
+The trolual would be startled by the sudden noise, and get confused about where its target is.
 Also, crews would throw barrels and cargo overboard to distract the trolual.